Severe Weather Information

 - Avoiding windows, large rooms, auditoriums or gymnasiums.

-Siren tests are made at 11:30 a.m. on the first Thursday of the month and consist of a one-minute steady tone, one minute of silence and a one-minute wailing tone.
+Sirens are tested at 11:30 a.m. on the first Thursday of the month and consist of a one-minute steady tone, one minute of silence and a one-minute wailing tone.

 These instructions and more detailed information on tornado and severe weather conditions is found in the front of the University Telephone Directory.